Richard Dunwoody MBE is one of the most successful jump jockeys in history.

 Motivational Speaker:

-Richard also considers how he focused his mind to overcome the extreme sleep deprivation of walking 1000 miles in 1000 hours, and facing the extreme fear that he suffered when taking to the ‘Strictly Come Dancing‘ floor with Lilya Kopylova in front of 10 million viewers!
+Richard also considers how he focused his mind on overcoming the extreme sleep deprivation of walking 1000 miles in 1000 hours and facing the intense fear that he suffered when taking to the ‘Strictly Come Dancing’ floor with Lilya Kopylova in front of 10 million viewers!

-“The feedback has been overwhelming positive from the guests and ourselves.
-The talk was informative, inspiring and enjoyable and your honesty and willingness to answer questions was very well received.
+“The feedback has been overwhelmingly positive from the guests and ourselves.
+The talk was informative, inspiring and enjoyable and your honesty and willingness to answer questions were very well received.

 Patrick Alexander, Marketing Planning and Activation Manager, SIS Ltd

-Success as a Champion Jockey, coupled with knowledge gained from his challenges have given Richard a unique insight in peak performance.
+Success as a Champion Jockey and knowledge gained from his challenges gave Richard a unique insight into peak performance.

 Motivational themes and topics include: